gsarti/parallel-computing/Assignments/ex06/README.md

 # Exercise 6: Optimized matrix transpose with CUDA

+## Task

+The purpose of the exercise was to implement a matrix transpose in CUDA that could abide to the blocking for cache approach to exploit GPU shared memory.
+We used a naive transpose function as baseline and both execution time (s) and bandwidth (GB/s) as metrics of performance, varying the block size (i.e. number of threads) to 64, 128, 256, 512 and 1024.

+## Results

+By exploiting the blocking for cache mechanism inside the GPU, we are able to double the bandwidth for the original matrix transposition performed with a naive implementation in CUDA, halving the time required to carry out the computation.

+## Reproducibility

 In order to test the code, take the following steps:

 * Login inside Ulysses using your account.